Documentation forService Desk

 Introduction

-In SolarWinds Service Desk (SWSD) a major benefit is the ability to customize all forms to best meet your unique organizational needs.
-Forms refer to the different modules that you can add custom fields to.
-They serve as the location identifier of where your custom fields will display.
-You can create one form for each module available to you.
-See Custom fields for more information.
+In Service Desk, a major benefit is the ability to customize forms to best meet your unique organizational needs.
+Forms serve as the location identifier for where your custom fields will display and collect data.
+The number of custom forms you can create is unlimited.
+See also Custom fields.

 It is important to differentiate between request forms from the Service Catalog and forms that add defined details related to ITSM objects.
 (Your service catalog should be a complete, up-to-date list of services performed within your organization.
 See Service catalogfor more information.)